How is LeadAbroad responding to COVID-19?

 How do I talk to my parents about studying abroad?

 We understand that studying abroad is a family decision and most parents and guardians have questions about safety, academics, flights and more.
 So, let us help.
 We have a team dedicated to speaking with parents, grandparents and even God parents.
 If someone you care about has questions, we’ve got answers.
-Let your parents know that you are looking into a LeadAbroad program and then encourage them to schedule a call here.
+Let your parents know that you are looking into a LeadAbroad program and then encourage them to call us at 404.720.5657.

 I’ve never traveled.
 Is this okay?